Last updated on March 5th, 2020 at 12:39 pm

 $$ Moderate: The Aloes

-Complete with a garden, The Aloes is situated close to town center of Nelspruit.
+Complete with a garden, The Aloes is situated close to the town center of Nelspruit.
 It offers an outdoor pool and is a short drive from Lowveld Day Hospital and Hoërskool Nelspruit.

 This apartment with garden views features 1 bedroom and a bathroom with a bath.
 A flat-screen TV with satellite channels is offered.
 Guests staying at this apartment have access to a fully equipped kitchen.